The best abs workout isn’t the one with the most crunches. Let’s get one thing out of the way first.

 Kneel in front of a cable machine with a rope attachment at head height.
 Hold the rope beside your head and crunch your rib cage down toward your pelvis.
 This is not a neck pull – the movement comes entirely from your abs.

 The cable crunch lets you add progressive overload to your ab training – just like any other muscle.
 Most people never do this.
 That’s why most people’s abs don’t grow.
+If there’s no cable machine, do weighted crunches on a stability ball instead.

 Forearms on the ground, elbows under shoulders, body in a straight line from head to heels.
 Brace your abs as if someone is about to punch you.
 Squeeze your glutes.